-The third operationally-independent segment is located in York County.
+The third operationally-independent segment is in York County.

-This will extend the three lane section of I-64 from the point where the I-64 Segment II project ends to the west for approximately 8.2 miles.
+This will extend the three lane section of I-64 from the point where the I-64 Segment II project ends west for approximately 8.2 miles.

-The widening is expected to occur in the median of the existing interstate, limiting the amount of right of way required to construct the project and avoiding impacts to existing interchanges.
+The widening will generally take place in the median of the existing interstate, limiting the amount of right of way required to construct the project and avoiding impacts to existing interchanges.

 These improvements will increase capacity, bring portions of the interstate up to current design standards, provide more lanes for evacuation and improve safety by reducing congestion and improving vehicular level of service.